vuejs/apollo/docs/guide/components/README.md

 The benefit is that you can use those components in the template directly instead of using the `apollo` option of your component.
 In some cases you don't even need to add a script part at all in your `.vue`!
 This is all even more declarative.

-Here is a quick example:
+Here is a quick example of an `ApolloQuery` in a template:

 ```vue
 <template>